gummyworm/monster/docs/linker.md

 |----------------|-----------------------------------------------
 | OBJ HEADER     | basic info (# of sections, # of symbols)
 | SECTION HEADER | info about sections (name and size)
-| SYMBOLS        | the symbol table
+| SYMBOLS        | the symbol table (IMPORTS, EXPORTS, and LOCALS)
-| SECTIONS       | .CODE, .REL, and .DEBUGINFO, tables (for each SECTION)
+| SECTIONS       | .CODE, .REL, and .DEBUGINFO, tables (per SECTION)

 ### HEADER
 At thet beginning of the object file is the _header_, which gives basic details about the object file.
-The header simply tells us how many sections are used in the object file and how many symbols are defined.
+The header simply tells us how many sections and symbols are defined in the object file.
-This makes it easy to determine how much space to allocate at link time.
+The linker uses the header in each object file to determine the final layout in pass 1.

 | size |  description
 |------|---------------------------------------------------------